fabianaugustus/gaurdiansplight/README.md

 Level Three:

+1. Player gets a double spellcaster with which to destroy the fireballs.
+2. Player an extra village segment which will appear automatically once the last of the original village segments has been destroyed.

+Level Four:

-1. Player gets a double spellcaster with which to destroy the fireballs and an extra village segment which will appear automatically once the last of the original village segments has been destroyed.
+1. Player gets a double spellcaster with which to destroy the fireballs.
+2. Player an extra village segment which will appear automatically once the last of the original village segments has been destroyed.
+3. Speed of fireballs increases.
+4. Timer increases.
+5. May award player with an NFT or some other kind of gift after this level.